Motor Burnout Insurance

 While there can be lots of causes behind a motor burning out, there’s only really two that will mean you can make a claim: fluctuating electrical currents and power surges.
 Fluctuations in electrical currents are the ones that cause brownouts or your lights to flicker (unless your place is haunted).
 On the other hand, power surges are when you get a rush of electricity that can overload circuits and damage wiring.

-Something you may want to note though is that power surges caused by lightning might already be covered under your Home and Contents Policy without you needing to get the Motor Burnout add-on.
+Something you may want to note though is that power surges caused by lightning might already be covered under your home insurance policy without you needing to get the motor burnout add-on.
 Power surges caused by Thor, the God of Lightning, probably aren’t covered though.

 In regard to how much your insurer will cover, this too can vary and your PDS could be a good place to find the information.
 However, you can generally expect them to take the economical route: whichever option is cheaper is probably going to be the one they go with.
 In some instances, this can even mean replacing the entire appliance rather than repairing or replacing the motor itself.